 Version: The version of Ring can be changed here.
-There are three modes to choose: Rapid Super Ring as default; Super ring for compatible with Korenix 1st general ring and Any Ring for compatible with other version of rings.
+There are two modes to choose: Rapid Super Ring and Super Chain, the Rapid Super Ring as default;

 Device Priority: The switch with highest priority (highest value) will be automatically selected as Ring Master.
 Then one of the ring ports in this switch will become forwarding port and the other one will become blocking port.
 If all of the switches have the same priority, the switch with the biggest MAC address will be selected as Ring Master.